flexxui/dialite/README.md

 or `fail()` the user, or to `ask_ok()`, `ask_retry()` or `ask_yesno()`.

-Dialite is pure Python, has no dependencies, and is written to work on Python 3 and Python 2.7.
+Dialite is pure Python, has no dependencies, and is written to work on Python 3.6+.
 It works on Windows (from at least XP), Linux (most ones anyway, including Raspbian) and OS X.

 Dialite provides a way to communicate with the user without needing a fancy